 |How well did I .....?||Very Well||Satisfactory||Could Be Better|

-|Prepare for the business training|
+|Prepare for the session|

-|Get the training underway (establish aims, etc)|
+|Get the session underway (establish aims, etc)|

-|Ask questions and engage the client|
+|Ask questions and prompt the tutee|

-|Handle the client's comments and questions|
+|Handle the student's comments and questions|

-|Respond to the client as an individual and build rapport|
+|Respond to the student as an individual|

-|Ensure key points were understood|
+|Ensure key points were drawn out|

-New to Business Training?
+New to Tutoring?